The Data We Forgot We Had: A Tagging System for Research Serendipity

 1. On acquisition: Create a data card with standard metadata plus 3-5 question-based tags

-2. Claude enrichment: Ask Claude to suggest additional questions the data could answer
+2. AI enrichment: Ask an assistant to suggest additional questions the data could answer

 3. Periodic review: Revisit cards when starting new projects

-4. Query on need: When a new research question arises, ask Claude to search the inventory
+4. Query on need: When a new research question arises, search the inventory

-• Generate question-based tags: Given variable names and data structure, Claude can infer "this dataset could help answer questions about..."
+• Generate question-based tags: Given variable names and data structure, the assistant can infer “this dataset could help answer questions about…”

-• Semantic matching: Given a new research question, Claude can search a tagged inventory for relevant datasets
+• Semantic matching: Given a new research question, the assistant can search a tagged inventory for relevant datasets

-• Surface non-obvious connections: Claude can find matches that keyword search would miss
+• Surface non-obvious connections: Semantic search finds matches that keyword search would miss

-The system works through collaboration: We maintain inventory → Claude enriches tags → Claude queries on demand
+The system works through collaboration: human maintains inventory, assistant enriches tags, assistant queries on demand.

 Several practices already address data management, but each has a gap: